schwilklab/lab-resources/README.md

 Important Note:
 ---------------

 The plan is to make this repository public.
-Because it is very difficult to actually delete anything from a git repository (one can always roll back or inspect a previous commit in the history, it is important to never commit any private information we don't want shared.
+Because it is very difficult to actually delete anything from a git repository, it is important to never commit any private information we don't want shared.
 I don't think there is much chance of that, but I just wanted to warn everyone.